Cloud-SPAN/nerc-metagenomics01-file-directories/_episodes/03-shell-introduction.md

 {: .bash}

 ~~~
-sra_metadata  untrimmed_fastq
+illumina_fastq  nano_fastq
 ~~~
 {: .output}

-From this output, we can see that `..` did indeed take us back one level in our file system.
+From this output, we can see that `..` did indeed take us back one level in our file system, to `data`.

 You can chain these together like so: